5 teachings from the movie Ninja Assassin

 In a self-defense situation (again, where we are forced to fight), we teach our students to:

-• Think at all the elements of the scenario as neutral, nothing is against us or in our favor
+• Think of all the elements of the scenario as neutral, nothing is against us or in our favor

-• Exploit every passive (eg. a branch of a tree) or active (eg. the arm of our aggressor) element of the scenario at our advantage
+• Exploit every passive (eg. a branch of a tree) or active (eg. the arm of our aggressor) element of the scenario to our advantage

 • Transform everything in an attacking (eg. improvised weapons, read Improper weapons in a real situation) or defensive tool and use them as if they were part of our body